Bourgogne – Burgundy

-This site, inhabited for 55000 years, has unveiled a wealth of artefacts; these led archaeologists to name an epoch of the Paleolithic after it - Solutrean.
+This site, inhabited for 55000 years, has unveiled a wealth of artefacts, that led archaeologists to name an epoch of the Paleolithic after it – Solutrean.

 The site’s calcareous soil also promotes the adaptation of a specific flora only found on the plateau.

 4- The Photography Museum of Chalon-sur-Saône attracts many tourists.

 The city is indeed the hometown of Joseph Nicéphore Niépce, the inventor of photography.

 5- Finally, the Morvan and green areas are propitious to eco-tourism.